naston70/jeremys-it-lab/43.FTP-TFTP/ftp.md

 - Timers are used, and if in an expected message isn't received in time the waiting device will resend its previous message

 * TFTP uses 'lock-step' communication.
 The client and server alternately send a message and then wait for a reply - retransmissions are sent as needed

+#### TFTP Connections

+TFTP file transfers have three phases:

+1. Connection: TFTP clients send a request to the server and the server responds back, initializing the connection

+2. Data Transfer: The client and server exchange TFTP messages.
+One sends data and the other sends acknowledgments

+3. Connection Termination: After the last data message has been sent a final acknowledgment is sent to terminate the connection